Creating a commercial roofing company logo should be part of a more comprehensive marketing strategy for commercial roofers.

 The goal of your commercial roofing logo should be to convey professionalism.
 Unfortunately, one of the quickest ways to turn off potential customers is to hand them a company card with flashy colors.

 Ensure your logo is devoid of playful, child-like colors such as pinks, bright greens, and neon oranges.
-Remember, you aren’t selling services to children and should target your adult demographic.
+Remember, you aren’t selling services to children, so you should target your adult demographic.

 Lengthy Names